-“Are you going to finish telling me off or just continue staring at me like my hair is on fire,” I snapped.
+“Are you going to finish telling me off or just continue staring at me like I have two heads,” I snapped.

 “Huh?
 Oh sorry, it’s just that I’ve never seen an aura as damaged as yours before.
 Someone…or something has really been giving you the business.
 The last thing you need is a Ouija board.”